Statistics on Alcohol - England, 2014 [NS]

 The new analyses are mainly obtained from the Health and Social Care Information Centre's (HSCIC) Hospital Episode Statistics (HES) system, and prescribing data.
 The report also includes up-to-date information on the latest alcohol related government policies and ambitions and contains links to further sources of useful information.

 The report used a revised methodology for estimating alcohol-related hospital admissions following a review by Public Health England, the Department of Health and the Health and Social Care Information Centre.
-Consequently estimates of alcohol-related hospital admissions for 2012-13, reported in this publication, are not comparable to estimates for earlier years.
-A back time series of estimates of alcohol-related hospital admissions, calculated using the revised methodology, for the years 2003-04 to 2011-12 will be published on 1st October 2014.
-This will provide a comparable 10 year time series from 2003-04 to 2012-13.
-This was due to be published in July but has now moved to the 1st October 2014 for technical reasons.
-Apologies for any inconvenience caused.
+Consequently estimates of alcohol-related hospital admissions for 2012-13, reported in this publication, are not comparable to estimates in earlier years’ publications.
+A back time series of estimates of alcohol-related hospital admissions, calculated using the revised methodology, for the years 2003-04 to 2011-12 were made available as additional tables on the 1st October 2014.
+They provide a comparable 10 year time series from 2003-04 to 2012-13.

 Please note: on 11th June 2014, paragraph 4.3.2 concerning Specialist alcohol treatment was amended slightly to improve clarity.